 You can recognise the synthesis bottleneck by its symptoms.

 Decisions take longer than they should.
 Not because the decision is genuinely complex, but because assembling the evidence takes time.
-A question that should take an hour to answer takes two weeks because it has to queue behind other requests.
+A question that should take an hour takes two weeks because it queues behind other requests.

 Heroic individuals become critical paths.
 The person who “knows where all the bodies are buried” becomes indispensable.
-This is good for that person’s job security, bad for organisational resilience.
 When they’re on holiday, decisions wait.

 Senior time gets consumed by interpretation work.
 Leaders spend their days in meetings explaining what the numbers mean, when their time would be better spent on decisions that actually require their judgment.

-I’ve heard the same feedback from operators in different industries: “They build dashboards for us, and then we do nothing with them.”
-Not because the dashboards are bad.
-Because dashboards solve the wrong problem.
 When the constraint was “we can’t see what’s happening,” dashboards were the right tool.
-When the constraint is “we can see what’s happening but can’t process it all into decisions,” dashboards aren’t enough.
+When the constraint is “we can see what’s happening but can’t process it all into decisions,” they aren’t enough.

 The cost